 The list of questions a breastfeeding mother has goes on and on.
 Luckily, for those who want answers, there is no shortage of literature to help guide you through those first few months.
-Here are 10 breastfeeding books I recommend for every new mom regardless if she plans on nursing or not:

 This list of the best breastfeeding books will provide a wealth of information, practical tips, and emotional support as the journey towards breastfeeding begins.
 They will soon become your favorite books to help you have a successful breastfeeding experience.

-1) The Womanly Art Of Breastfeeding by Diane Wiessinger, Diana West, and Teresa Pitman
+Best Classic Book: The Womanly Art Of Breastfeeding by Diane Wiessinger, Diana West, and Teresa Pitman

 Find it on Amazon for $12

 The Womanly Art of Breastfeeding has been the breastfeeding bible for more than 20 years.
 For those moms who plan on nursing but have not yet given birth, this book will help make those first few weeks a little easier.
-For those who are struggling with low milk supply or other breastfeeding issues, this book will help you find the answers that have eluded you so far.

-2) The Breastfeeding Mother’s Guide to Making More Milk by Diana West and Lisa Marasco
+Best Book on Milk Supply: The Breastfeeding Mother’s Guide to Making More Milk by Diana West and Lisa Marasco

 Find it on Amazon for $20